Hard Money Loan

 Thus, they are also helpful if time is of the essence and the loan is required urgently.
 However, they may have a higher cost in the form of higher interest rates.

-This is because of the higher degree of risk for the lenders due to the less stringent process and the shorter loan duration, mainly 1 to 5 years.
+This is because lenders face a higher degree of risk due to the less stringent process and the shorter loan duration, mainly 1 to 5 years.
 Thus, these loans may also have lower LTV ratios (Loan-to-value ratio).

 Key Takeaways

-• These loans are mainly used when the funds are required on a more urgent basis.
-This is because such loans are given without the time-consuming process of judging an individual's creditworthiness, making it a faster process.
+• These loans are mainly used when funds are required urgently.
+They are given without the time-consuming process of judging an individual's creditworthiness, making them faster.

 Understanding Hard Money Loan